 Texas property taxes are determined at the county level.
 Your property tax bill is calculated using the assessed value of your home and the tax rate in your county.

 While you cannot appeal the tax rate, you can appeal your assessed value.
 Property owners will receive their notice of appraised value annually in the spring.
-If you believe your property value is too high, you may be able to appeal the appraised value and lower your property taxes.
+If you believe your property value is too high, you may be able to dispute the appraised value and lower your property taxes.

 Understanding appraisal methods and how property taxes are calculated can be key in winning your appeal.
 You can choose to appeal your assessment on your own, or you can hire a property tax reduction firm.